 The problem is that many insurance companies try to deny claims by taking the position that there is insufficient objective evidence, or will not classify the injury as a long term disability within the definition included in the policy.
 In this situation, contact Horowitz Injury Law as soon as you are denied a claim from your disability insurer.
 Strict time limits may apply to the internal appeals process and there is a strict time limit to commence a court action, if necessary.

-Our team of industry professionals has almost 35 years of experience representing clients in long term disability claims.
+Our team of industry professionals has 35 years of experience representing clients in long term disability claims.
 It is vitally important that the specific definition of “total disability” is reviewed, as well as the other important terms in the policy.
 We will ensure that the relevant disability test is reviewed by leading medical experts in the field related to your disability and other relevant evidence is obtained to support your claim.

 Most Common Long Term Disability Claims:

 • Heart Attack

 Thousands of long term disability claims are filed each year throughout Canada.
 Make sure you are getting the coverage and benefits you deserve!
 Contact Horowitz Injury Law today for a free long term disability consultation.
 416-925-4100